Huythanh0x/linked-blog-starter-md/Blog.thanh0x.com/Health/A new setup (3 in 1) to switch position (backpain).md

 ##### Then move the entire setup to my bed also table.
 - The air condition
 - But quite not stable as the time go by
-- A wast of big space which I can ut
+- A wast of big space which I can utilaize to have to exercise or stand to work
 ##### ANd end up with mounting to the Wall.